thewchan/uxf/README.md

 Here we have a `list` of ``table``s representing three database tables.
 The `list` begins with a comment.

-Notice that the second customer has a `uxf` address (i.e., address may be of any valid type) and the second invoice has an empty description.
+Notice that the second customer has a `null` address and the second invoice has an empty description.

     uxf 1.0 MyApp Data
     [ #<There is a 1:M relationship between the Invoices and Items tables>
-      [= <Customers> <CID> int <Company> str <Address> str <Contact> str <Email> str = 50 <Best People> <123 Somewhere> <John Doe> <j@doe.com> 19 <Supersuppliers> uxf <Jane Doe> <jane@super.com>
+      [= <Customers> <CID> int <Company> str <Address> str <Contact> str <Email> str = 50 <Best People> <123 Somewhere> <John Doe> <j@doe.com> 19 <Supersuppliers> null <Jane Doe> <jane@super.com>
       =]
       [= <Invoices> <INUM> int <CID> int <Raised Date> date <Due Date> date <Paid> bool <Description> str = 152 50 2022-01-17 2022-02-17 no <COD>